 The incidence of coagulopathy in TBI is high.
 Coagulopathy associated with trauma has several possible mechanisms, but in TBI, the principal process involves tissue factor release.
-Studies of TXA in TBI for hemostasis in TBI are ongoing.
-A pharmacological cause of coagulopathy due to antiplatelet or anticoagulant medications, such as warfarin or direct oral anticoagulants is also common
+Studies of tranexamic acid (TXA) in TBI for hemostasis in TBI suggest potential use in select patients with mild-to-moderate TBI.
+A pharmacological cause of coagulopathy due to antiplatelet or anticoagulant medications, such as warfarin or direct oral anticoagulants is also common.